selfcustody/krux/docs/getting-started/features/pin-and-anti-tamper.en.md

 # PIN and Anti-Tamper Mechanism (Experimental)

-<span style="color: red;">Update!</span>
-There are some gaps and opportunities for improvement in the 'Flash Hash' anti-tamper solution.
-Therefore, it will not be included in release v24.09.0.

 ## Krux Security Model - Good Practices and Limitations

-It is crucial for users to verify the authenticity of the firmware being flashed onto the device, especially when doing so via USB.
+To ensure the security of your Krux device, it's essential to verify the authenticity of the firmware before installation, especially when flashing via USB.

+### Firmware Verification Methods

+- **Using OpenSSL Command-Line Tool:** Follow the Krux documentation to verify the firmware's signature manually.
+This method provides a high level of assurance but requires familiarity with command-line operations.

-Users can verify the firmware's signature by following the documentation and using OpenSSL command-line tool.
-Alternatively, when using Krux-Installer, users should verify Krux-Installer’s signature using GPG.
-This method is more user-friendly, as verification can be done through graphical user interfaces (GUIs) like Sparrow.
-Krux-Installer performs the firmware signature verification, informs the users of the results, and guides them through performing the verification manually, providing details about the firmware location and the necessary commands.
+- **Using Krux-Installer:** For a more user-friendly experience, verify the Krux-Installer's signature using GPG.
+Graphical interfaces like Sparrow Wallet can facilitate this process.
+Krux-Installer automatically verifies the firmware signature, informs you of the results, and guides you through manual verification if desired.

+### Recommendations

+- **Learn Verification Tools:** Familiarize yourself with verification methods and tools to maintain control over your device's security.

-Learning about verification methods and tools is highly recommended.
-Building the firmware from source and verifying its reproducibility are also excellent steps towards maintaining control and ensuring the security of your device.
+- **Build from Source:** Consider building the firmware from source code and verifying its reproducibility for maximum assurance.

-After the initial flash, it is advisable to perform subsequent updates through the SD card.
-SD card updates not only keep the device air-gapped but also ensure that the previous firmware verifies the signature of subsequent updates before installation.
+- **Use SD Card for Updates:** After the initial flash, perform subsequent updates via the SD card.
+This keeps your device air-gapped and allows the existing firmware to verify new updates before installation.

-Keeping the device air-gapped is a highly recommended practice, as the USB port presents a significant attack surface.

-The PIN and "Flash Hash" anti-tamper features, described below, will only be effective under the assumption that the flashed firmware is legitimate and uncompromised.
+Note: The effectiveness of the PIN and "Flash Hash" anti-tamper features relies on running legitimate, uncompromised firmware

 ## PIN
 A PIN, composed of numbers, letters and special characters, with a minimum length of six characters, can be stored and required to boot the main application on Krux devices.